 The male and female may stay together for several days, even sharing kills, and they mate repeatedly over a few days.

-Cubs are born in heavy cover or in caves.
+Cubs are born in heavy cover or caves.

 mothers on hunts at four months and usually make their first kills at

 A long time ago these African animals lived in a big range which stretched from Siberia to South Africa.

-Today however, theses cats have relinquished up to 75 percent of their original range.
-A recent paper published in May 2016 in the scientific journal PeerJ contains a detailed analysis of their status.
+Today however, these cats have relinquished up to 75 percent of their original range.

 Because this is such a difficult animal to track it has taken scientists a long time to recognize their global decline in numbers.

 The biggest threats to them are habitat conversion for agriculture and other human development.
-They are persecuted by humans because of their conflict with livestock-keepers as well as game farm owners.
+They are persecuted by humans because of the conflict with livestock-keepers as well as game farm owners.